Kay L: Background

 Kay L was born in Zimbabwe and was raised in the north east quadrant of Calgary Canada.
 He started music with the group District 5 before becoming a solo artist.
 After his debut mixtape Nightshift, he has been seen on tour with artists such as Rihanna, Snoop Dogg, 50 Cent, Ice Cube, Sean Paul, Nas, Akon, Nelly and several others.
 His song Raindrops became a radio hit across stations in Canada and in select stations in America.
 In 2019, his song "Wish They Would" became popular on the radio in Sierra Leone and he donated the royalties for that song to an orphanage in the country.

+Also Kyle was charged in 2022 for carjackings from December 2021 to January 2022.

 Kay L has received some recognition and awards in his career which include YYC Music Awards Rap recording artist of the year 2016, Electronic recording artist of the year 2018, Urban recording artist of the year 2017 and Zimbabwe Achievers Awards Male Artist of the Year 2019.
 In 2016, Kay L received the Calgary White Hat and also received The Obsidian Award in 2014.
 In 2011 with District 5, he was nominated for the JUNO Award for their song Still Fly which featured Drake.
 In 2021, Kay L was listed in the Calgary list of 40 under 40 influencers in the province.